 - Letter of collaboration or permission and/or approvals from other IRBs

-- A waiver of HIPAA authorization for studies involving protected health information (call the IRB for further guidance regarding HIPAA regulations)
+- A HIPAA authorization or waiver of HIPAA authorization for studies involving protected health information (call the IRB for further guidance regarding HIPAA regulations)

 How (and When) Will I know that a Protocol has been Approved?

-As soon as the project is approved as “Exempt”, a Letter of Approval from the Office of Research Compliance – North Texas Regional IRB will be sent to the Principal Investigator. back to top
+As soon as the project is approved as “Exempt”, a Letter of Approval from the Office of Research Compliance – North Texas Regional IRB will be sent (through IRBNet) to the Principal Investigator (and those designated by the PI to receive these notifications in IRBNet). back to top